 A credit freeze, also known as a security freeze, is the best way to help prevent new accounts from being opened in your name.
 It’s absolutely free to freeze and unfreeze your credit, and it won’t affect your credit score.

+When you use a credit freeze, you’re in control of who can access your credit information and when.
 It’s always free, easy and a great way to protect yourself from identity theft.

 Trying to decide which is right for you?
 Credit freezes and credit locks both block access to your credit report, keeping new accounts from being opened in your name.
 But they are not the same thing and there are a few differences that you should understand.